himanshu-thakur-7/chess_game_flutter/README.md

 # Shatranj
-A chess game made in flutter with online multiplayer support using nodejs and socket.io .
+A chess game made in flutter with online multiplayer support using nodejs and socket.io with a backend powered by firebase ❤️

 ## Features
 * 2 Game Play Options : vs Robot (AI) or vs Friend (Online)